Furry Rabbit Ears - a natural wormer!

 2) Cleaning the digestive tract aids your pooch's body in absorbing most of the nutrients being ingested through the cell wall of the digestive tract.
 Clean digestive system = more nutrients absorbed.

 3) The 'brushing' action of the fur also acts as a natural protection against worms by brushing away worms and eggs in the digestive system.
-To achieve optimum protection, it’s advised to feed regularly (we recommend one ear a week) PLUS it helps negate the need for harsh worming tablets if you combine natural wormers such as these with a worm count test once a year (you can pick yours up HERE).
+To achieve optimum protection, it’s advised to feed regularly (we recommend one ear a week) PLUS it helps negate the need for harsh worming tablets if you combine natural wormers such as these with a worm count test twice a year.

 4) The fur also aids in cleaning teeth too as it rubs a little of the surface plaque off the gums and between the teeth (without you needing to arm yourself with a toothbrush).